parksanghun/jekyll-now/_posts/2016/2016-9-5-GoogleAuthenticator.md

 For HOTP to be useful for an individual to input to a system, the result must be converted into a HOTP value, a 6–8 digits number that is implementation dependent.
 HOTP-Value = HOTP(K,C) mod 10d, where d is the desired number of digits

+한글 설명 생략(추후 or 아직은 안할 생각 왜냐면 이해하기 어렵다...
+16진수 0x7FFFFFFF은 int형 최대수란거...)

 ## [Hash-based message authentication code](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code)
 In cryptography, a keyed-hash message authentication code (HMAC) is a specific type of message authentication code (MAC) involving a cryptographic hash function (hence the 'H') in combination with a secret cryptographic key.
 As with any MAC, it may be used to simultaneously verify both the data integrity and the authentication of a message.
 Any cryptographic hash function, such as MD5 or SHA-1, may be used in the calculation of an HMAC; the resulting MAC algorithm is termed HMAC-MD5 or HMAC-SHA1 accordingly.
 The cryptographic strength of the HMAC depends upon the cryptographic strength of the underlying hash function, the size of its hash output, and on the size and quality of the key.